National Dentist’s Day (March 6)

 When is the Holiday?

-This quirky holiday falls on March 6th every year.
+This holiday falls on March 6th every year.
 It’s a day dedicated to appreciating dental professionals and encouraging good oral hygiene habits.

 Who Invented It?